CEO Shadow Program

 Consider adding goals for your time as a CEO Shadow, and adding them to your onboarding issue.
 To make your goals more actionable, you may want to use the SMART goals framework.

-Doing this will help you reflect upon your overall CEO Shadow experience more easily, and it may help you write a better blog post after you complete the program.
+Making goals will help you reflect upon your overall CEO Shadow experience more easily, and it may help you write a better video or blog post after you complete the program.

 For inspiration, here is an example of a CEO Shadow who added goals to their onboarding issue.